apapiu/apapiu.github.io/_posts/2015-07-10-youngsingle.md

 layout: post
 title: Singlehood in America - a look at the ACS Census
 ---

 I will be looking at data from the American Community Survey and try to find patterns in the way Americans date, marry and divorce.
+This is still work in progress but I figured I'd add some plots and maps to begin with.

 <div>